 For many marketplace lending investors with exposures to states with usury laws, a Madden Reset will have a significant impact on the portfolio.
-To fully appreciate the cost to investors, we use static-replication rational pricing method to estimate the haircut of newly issued notes right after a reset occurs.
+To fully appreciate the cost to investors, we use a static-replication rational pricing method to estimate the haircut of newly issued notes right after a reset occurs.

-We start with the relaxed assumptions:
+We start with relaxed assumptions: